-Outsourcing security is a viable option, but it doesn't always make sense for an organization.
-What are the best...
+Outsourcing security services is a viable option, but it doesn't always make sense for an organization.
+What are...

 There are pros and cons of outsourcing security to third-party service providers.
 Let's look at these a bit closer.

 - MSSPs have dedicated employees whose job it is to keep current on vulnerabilities and remediation techniques.

 - The organization does not have to spend time and money on training information security staff in niche areas such as network vulnerabilities, web application vulnerabilities, firewall configuration management, intrusion prevention system and intrusion detection system configuration management, computer forensics, penetration testing and other security operation center duties.